My Background

 Since Then

 Since being released, I have worked with other advocates of responsible change.
 I've started a social media campaign to raise awareness about issues in our criminal justice system, the need for trauma-informed care and the importance of second chances.
-I started Second Chancer Foundation last year to provide direct services and do narrative work.
-I spoke at SXSW and have traveled the country connecting with people working to make a difference.
+I founded Second Chancer Foundation in 2022 to provide direct services and do narrative work.
+I have spoken across the country and am currently working as Program Director of Central Virginia Community Justice, a Restorative Justice program.

 The Future